mjordan/islandora_dump_datastreams/README.md

 ## Usage in conjuction with the Islandora Batch with Derivs module

 As stated above, this module was originally intended to generate input for the [Islandora Batch with Derivs](https://github.com/mjordan/islandora_batch_with_derivs) module as part of a strategy for speeding up large ingests.
-This strategy takes advantage of the idea that having pregenerated datastreams allows you to enable Islandora's "Defer derivative generation during ingest" option, which prevents all derivative-creation code from being fired, and which increases ingest throughput substantially.
+This strategy takes advantage of the idea that having pregenerated datastreams allows you to enable Islandora's "Defer derivative generation during ingest" option, which prevents all derivative-creation code from being fired, increasing ingest throughput substantially.

 One possible scenario is to set up a number of "worker" Islandora instances (using [Islandora Vagrant](https://github.com/Islandora-Labs/islandora_vagrant), for example), and then to ingest content into them using the standard Islandora Batch modules, [Batch](https://github.com/Islandora/islandora_batch), [Book Batch](https://github.com/Islandora/islandora_book_batch), and [Newspaper Batch](https://github.com/Islandora/islandora_newspaper_batch).
 Enabling Islandora Dump Datastreams on the worker Islandoras will result in a set of pregenerated datastreams that can then be ingested into the production Islandora quickly using Islandora Batch with Derivs.
-This strategy can be scaled up to massively parallelize the generation of derivatives.
+This strategy can be scaled up easily to massively parallelize the generation of derivatives.

 ## Maintainer